sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_1_prerequisites/embedding_1_prerequisites.md

 Just refresh your browser page to see the changes.
 When you make changes, you may notice activity in the Terminal window and this is expected and normal.

-Make sure that Terminal is still open and running the last command `npm run supervisor`.
+Make sure that Terminal is still open and running the last command `supervisor embed-api.js`.

 Right-click on the `index.html` file and open it in a text editor: